FRSICL: LLM-Enabled In-Context Learning Flight Resource Allocation for Fresh Data Collection in UAV-Assisted Wildfire Monitoring: System Model

-The proposed UAWM architecture comprises $N$ terrestrial sensor nodes and an autonomous UAV platform.
-The UAV follows a predefined trajectory consisting of multiple waypoints, ensuring complete coverage of all sensor deployment areas.
-This fixed-path strategy reduces computational complexity and energy consumption compared to real-time path planning approaches.
-Notably, the FRSICL framework is designed to be trajectory-agnostic, retaining its functionality across various flight patterns.
-The UAV's position at time $t$ is denoted by the coordinate vector $\zeta(t)$.
-Its primary objective is to collect and aggregate environmental measurements from each ground sensor $i \in {1,\ldots,N}$.
+The proposed UAWM architecture consists of $N$ terrestrial sensor nodes and an autonomous UAV platform.
+The UAV follows a predefined trajectory marked with multiple waypoints to ensure complete coverage of all sensor deployment areas.
+This fixed-path strategy reduces computational complexity and energy consumption compared to real-time path planning methods.
+The FRSICL system is designed to be trajectory independent and to maintain its functionality across different flight patterns.
+The position of the UAV at time $t$ is represented by the coordinate vector $\zeta(t)$.
+Its primary objective is to collect and aggregate environmental measurements from each ground sensor $j$ with $j \in \{1, \ldots, N\}$.

-The coordinates $(x, y, h)$ and $(x_j, y_j, 0)$ represent the positions of the UAV and ground sensor \emph{$j$}, respectively.
-The UAV traverses the sensor field at optimized velocities, collects sensory data, and makes real-time decisions using the proposed FRSICL framework.
-To ensure safe operation during flight, and to prevent both overspeed and stall conditions, we define the UAV’s maximum and minimum allowable velocities as $v_{\text{max}}$ and $v_{\text{min}}$, respectively.
-The minimum velocity $v_{\text{min}}$ is set to zero.
+The coordinates $(x, y, h)$ and $(x_j, y_j, 0)$ represent the positions of the UAV and ground sensor \emph{$j$} respectively.
+The UAV flies over the sensor field at optimized velocities, collects sensor data, and makes real-time decisions using the proposed FRSICL system.
+To ensure safe operation during flight and prevent both overspeed and stall, we define the maximum and minimum allowable velocities of the UAV as $v_{\text{max}}$ and $v_{\text{min}}$, respectively.
+In this work, the minimum velocity $v_{\text{min}}$ is set to zero.